SELECTED QUITTING RESOURCES

 One of the most effective and best researched programs we’ve found is www.BecomeAnEx.org, a free resource for tobacco users who want to quit.
 Here smokers can create free, personalized quit plans while tracking the “triggers” that lead them to light up (i.e., stress, alcohol, parties, or a “jerk-face” boss).
 And when those cravings start to mount, a live virtual support group will be there to help.
 This extraordinary, brilliant program was developed using the latest research by the American Legacy foundation, the foundation created with $2 billion of the $240 billion settlement of the lawsuits by the States against Big Tobacco.
 Add the Become An Ex program to your arsenal in your battle against tobacco.

-12 Reasons to Quit
+Some Good Reasons to Quit

 Boilerplate Points

-One excellent WebMD page covers the a new anti-depressant smoking cessaton pill, and lists the pros and cons of this prescription medication. |
+This excellent WebMD page covers the a new anti-depressant smoking cessaton pill, and lists the pros and cons of this prescription medication.

 The American Lung Association’s

-Freedom From Sm
+Freedom From Smoking Online

 This popular smoking cessation program is now available free.
 Quitting smoking can evoke a lot of feelings: fear, resentment, relief, and so on.
 If you stay committed to this online program, and complete all of the assignments, you have a good chance of remaining smoke-free for good.
 Millions of people have quit smoking and you can too!

-This CDC webpage is also quite useful.
-IT offers links to what happens within 20 minutes after smokers inhale their last cigarette, and other useful support tools for quitting successfully. |
+This CDC webpage is offers links to what happens within 20 minutes after smokers inhale their last cigarette, and other useful support tools for quitting successfully.

 In-patient programs

-I come from a wealthy background, and at one point it occurred to me that wealthy folks may have a harder time quitting smoking, alcohol, or dieting.
+At one point it occurred to me that wealthy folks may have a harder time quitting smoking, alcohol, or dieting.
 Why?
-Because they’re used to
+Because they’re used to getting whatever they want, whenever they want it!
+Those who are not wealthy have much stronger “self-denial muscles.”

 If you count yourself among the affluent, you might wish to consider an inpatient treatment center.
 You’d reside in a hospital for up to a week with a group of other people who are also quitting.